MicrosoftDocs/learn-scaffolding/content-templates/intro-to/4-when-to-use-it.md

 <!-- 5.
 Guidance summary (optional) ------------------------------------------------

-    Goal: Job-aid for future use to help customers evaluate their own tasks against the criteria
+    Goal: Job-aid for future use to help customers evaluate their own tasks against the criteria.

     Pattern:
         1. Lead-in sentence acknowledging that this is a summary/repeat of previous material.
-        2. Visual like a flowchart (as an image) or rubric (as a table)
+        2. Visual like a flowchart (as an image) or rubric (as a table).

     Example:
         "The following flowchart summarizes the key questions to ask when you're considering using Logic Apps."